RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```
 **20. Using a public API - OpenWeatherMap.org**

-The last part worth discussing of the Weather station webpage is how to use an public API, in this case from OpenWeatherMap.org.
+The last part worth discussing of the Weather station webpage is how to use a public API, in this case from OpenWeatherMap.org.
 There are several suitable tutorials to introduce API, how to register to that website, obtain the API Keys, and perform the
 HTTP Get requests: [here](https://randomnerdtutorials.com/esp32-http-get-open-weather-map-thingspeak-arduino/),
 [here](https://microcontrollerslab.com/http-get-esp32-arduino-openweathermap-thingspeak-examples/),
 and [here](https://techtutorialsx.com/2018/03/17/esp32-arduino-getting-weather-data-from-api/).
 However, such tutorials make use of the
-ESP32, which made it more cumbersome, and I really thought to be unnecessary - for the simple reason that the server, the ESP32,
+ESP32, which makes it more cumbersome, and I really thought to be unnecessary - for the simple reason that the server, the ESP32,
 does not need to know the weather - only the client (browser) does.
-Hence, I decided to be more efficient to use directly Javascript
+Hence, I decided to use directly Javascript
-on the client side, without anything to do about the ESP32.
+on the client side only.
 The tutorial I mostly followed is this one
 https://www.bithacker.dev/fetch-weather-openweathermap-api-javascript.
-The relevant code is this, using the same funny function name
+The relevant code is the following, using the same funny function name
 * weatherBalloon( )* than in the example.
 The variable *key* must include the API key that you should recieve after registering
 to the website, at https://home.openweathermap.org/api_keys.